-It’s a few years away from completion, but already you can’t miss the American Indian Cultural Center and Museum (AICCM) at the intersection of Interstates 35 and 40 in Oklahoma City, alongside the Oklahoma River.
+It’s a few years away from completion (update in mid-2019 says opening Spring 2021,) but already you can’t miss the American Indian Cultural Center and Museum (AICCM) at the intersection of Interstates 35 and 40 in Oklahoma City, alongside the Oklahoma River.

 A massive sculpted Promontory Mound is rising up out of the ground where 57 oil derricks used to stand; seeded with native grasses, it’s an architectural nod to Native mound-building cultures and will contain museum galleries, hands-on learning experiences and film/performance areas.